Narvdeshwar/Narvdeshwar/README.md

 ![Git](https://img.shields.io/badge/Git-Version%20Control-red)

 Welcome to my GitHub!
-I am a Software Developer with more than 2 years of experience in JavaScript, React JS, and Node JS.
+I am a Software Developer having ~3 years of experience in Java, SpringBoot, SQL, JavaScript, React JS, and Node JS.
 I worked at GlobalLogic Inc. from December 2022 to November 2024 and am currently working at XenelSoft since November 2024.
 Here, you'll find some of my projects where I develop user-centric solutions using cutting-edge technologies.

 ---